Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: Introduction

-The rest of this paper is organized as follows: In Section~\ref{sec:Model} we review the pooled COVID-19 testing setup.
+The rest of this paper is organized as follows: Section~\ref{sec:Model} reviews the system model, focusing on pooled COVID-19 testing and identifies the unique requirements of this procedure.
 Section~\ref{sec:MultiGT} presents the proposed multi-level \ac{gt} scheme.
+In Section~\ref{sec:pd_calc} we analyze our approach, identifying sufficient conditions for it to reliably detect the level of infection of each patient, and characterize its complexity.
 Section~\ref{sec:sims} details the simulation study, and Section~\ref{sec:Conclusions} provides concluding remarks.